juju/juju-gui-charm/HACKING.md

     JUJU_GUI_BRANCH=$HOME/git/juju-gui make package

-Run "make help" to see all the available make targets.
+Run `make help` to see all the available make targets.

 ## Testing ##